sfshaw/bootcamp357/mod3/README.md

     int variable = MY_CONSTANT;

-The first exmaple showed `#define`s are just copy and paste, so you can paste in function names.
-Thats kind of a whack usage though.
+The first example showed `#define`s are just copy and paste, so you can paste in function names.
+That's kind of a whack usage though.
 Please don't do that.
 Using it for values is much more reasonable.
 I don't expect that you will actually need them for much of your own purposes yet.

 There is another usage of `#define`, with no value.
 This is how our header file guards work: